cxoltero/Flick-poc/README.md

 3. Install a node webserver - `npm install -g http-server`

 # Development
-Run `http-server` from the root of the project
+Run `http-server` from the root of the project.

+# Testing
+Run `npm test` to start the Karma test runner.

 # Objectives
 ## Phase 1